-A Bachelor of Science (BS) in Accounting degree from Grand Canyon University will prepare graduates to work in various roles related to accounting.
-The rigorous coursework ensures that students pursuing a BS in Accounting are well-versed in understanding the theories and procedures needed to be successful accountants.
-Students will grow in an array of skills and knowledge including:
+A Bachelor of Science (BS) in Accounting degree from Grand Canyon University (GCU) can prepare you to work in various roles related to accounting.
+The rigorous coursework will teach you to become well-versed in understanding the theories and procedures needed to be an accountant.
+You will be taught an array of skills and knowledge in areas including:

 - Job order costing systems